Abelian Surfaces over totally real fields are Potentially Modular: Background material

 In our applications, it will always be the case that~$\det r$ is the inverse of the cyclotomic character of~$G_K$, and we will write simply write $\Ind_{G_K}^{G_F}r$ for the corresponding symplectic representation with similitude factor the inverse of the cyclotomic character of~$G_F$.
 For example, if $K/F$ is a quadratic extension of number fields, $E$ is an elliptic curve over~$K$, and~$r$ is the dual of the $p$-adic Tate module of~$E$, then $\Ind_{G_K}^{G_F}r$ is the dual of the $p$-adic Tate module of the abelian surface~$A = \Res_{K/F}E$, and the corresponding symplectic structure on this representation coincides with the one coming from the Weil pairing on~$A$.
+This is because the representation on the Tate module of~$A$ is the induction of the corresponding representation on the Tate module of~$E$, and because the similitude character on the Tate module of an abelian variety is always given by the cyclotomic character.